 This recipe from CaveMan Keto is also surprisingly easy with just 4 ingredients.
-I did purchase a Muffin Top Pan to make these (and I am not crazy about the non-stick coating, but it’s hard to find a muffin-top pan in a non-toxic finish!
-I just found this Silicone Mini Disc Mold and have ordered it as a better alternative to the toxic non-stick.
+I found this silicone muffin top mold that works perfectly.
 I agree with Keto that the pan really helps to make these perfect sandwich buns.

 Note: The recipe calls for butter, which I have used (organic butter, of course), but I have also used coconut oil or ghee which both work just as well.
 Just know that the bun’s flavour will be different depending on which oil you choose.

 Pizza!!!
 We love us some good pizza, so I was thrilled to try this recipe from Ditch the Wheat.
 I have done the cauliflower crust pizza before, which my husband and I both found to be quite tasty, but it is quite labour-intensive and my kid wouldn’t touch it.
 This pizza is much closer to regular ol’ wheat dough – and you can pick up the pizza and it won’t fall apart!
 Score!
 The recipe is super easy – just 4 ingredients – and it’s really quick to make and roll out.

 Note: This is definitely the one recipe where the texture of the almond flour is the least noticeable – so if you try a flour that seems too grainy – save it for pizza crust to use it up!

 What are some of your favourite grain-free recipes?